Last minute beachclub offers

 There's is a local charge to use the wellness facilities and treatments, but you can book and pay for them locally.

-The half board here gives you a hot and cold buffet breakfast and the evening meal is five courses with three choices of main and a salad buffet.
+The half board here gives you a hot and cold buffet breakfast and the evening meal is four courses with three choices of main and a salad buffet.
 If you book over Christmas or New Year, the dining areas are full of festive decorations, gala dinners are included and there is live music.

 The restaurant has different dining areas so you can choose to eat in the cosy, rustic lounges or in bright, open spaces with large windows.
 Most tastes are catered for and the family often serves produce from the family farm, fishery and hunting grounds.